faresherhar/rnotify/README.md

 > Up-to-date to the latest release of your favorite opensource tools.”

-Upme is a Python tool for tracking releases.
+RNOTIFY is a Python tool for tracking releases.
 By using it, you are notified of the latest release of your configured repositories.
 It uses the Github, and Gitlab APIs to scrape the data of the releases related to your repositories, and sends you a notification about it, by Email, Slack, Telegram...

 Please refer to the documentation below, for more details, installation instrucions, and configuration.